Improving sensitivity of the ARIANNA detector by rejecting thermal noise with deep learning: Performance verification

 \subsection{Classification of cosmic-ray data}

 The ARIANNA detector stations are simultaneously sensitive to cosmic rays that interact in the atmosphere and neutrinos; in addition to the downward facing antennas that are designed to detect neutrinos, the ARIANNA detector contains upward facing antennas to detect cosmic rays.
 Cosmic rays provide a calibration beam with similar radio frequency content and time variation as expected from neutrinos \cite{Barwick2017-Airshowers}.
+Moreover, both cosmic rays and neutrinos have bipolar signals that are short compared to the response time of the antennas, and their signals are significantly distinct from thermal fluctuations.
 Therefore, they provide another opportunity to verify the behavior of the CNN on signals that should not be rejected as noise.
 Cosmic rays trigger a given station at a rate of only a few events per day, so it is important to keep as many cosmic-ray events as possible.

 To test the network, a set of cosmic-ray events from ARIANNA station 52, collected between November 2018 and March 2019, are used \cite{leshanICRC}.
-For this data, the two of four majority logic trigger is set to a threshold of 4.4 SNR, and the event set has an expected purity of >95\%.
+For this data, the two of four coincidence logic trigger is set to a threshold of 4.4 SNR, and the event set has an expected purity of >95\%.
 Then the 100 input sample CNN trained on neutrino data and described in section \ref{sec:dl_arch} is used on these cosmic-ray data.
 This network classifies 102 out of 104 cosmic-ray events as signal, which is a greater value than neutrino efficiency in this study because the thresholds are slightly larger (4.4 SNR compared to 3.6 SNR in the simulation study).
 A network trained only with neutrinos still identifies cosmic rays adequately.
 It is likely that an even better cosmic-ray efficiency can be obtained by including them in the training data for a more robust CNN filter.